-A: You can find a catalog of all the available Summer Session courses on our Courses page.
-For the most up-to-date course information, please refer to the TCNJ PAWS link at the top of that page, not the static pdf document.
+A: As a Visiting Student (non-TCNJ), you can find a catalog of all the available Summer Session courses on our Courses page.
+For the most up-to-date course information, please refer to TCNJ PAWS.

 A: In order to determine if your college or university will accept TCNJ credits, you must contact your school’s registration office.
 TCNJ will not determine how credits will transfer to visiting students’ universities.

 Q: I’m a visiting student.
 How do I access my PAWS account?

 A: Once you are registered as a Visiting Student through our office, you will receive a confirmation letter via e-mail containing your PAWS ID.
 Using that number, fill in the form at the TCNJ Account Lookup to obtain your PAWS username and password.
 Then, follow the instructions found on the the PAWS login help page to access your account.

 Q: Once I register for a course, can it be cancelled?